-310 For the wake characterization, we detect the centerline of a wake shape.
+For the wake characterization, we detect the centerline of a wake shape.
 The centerline search method starts with extracting a contour of a wake shape; the further algorithm is based upon the geometrical properties.
 It should be noted that the centerline search algorithm does not strictly depend on the ATS method and can be used as a stand-alone algorithm that requires thresholded data as an input.

 To start the centerline search method, we require a procedure to determine which shapes were correctly identified as a wake.
-315 The ATS method searches for the high-intensity points corresponding to the highest wake deficit.
+The ATS method searches for the high-intensity points corresponding to the highest wake deficit.
 Containing the highest wind speed decrease, the near-wake region perfectly satisfies this condition.
-Therefore, it can be expected that the near wake will be one of the largest continuous shapes among the detected and will contain a wind turbine within or near it.
-The borderline contour of such shape is extracted for further analysis.
+Therefore, it can be expected that the near wake will be one of the largest continuous shapes among those detected and will contain a wind turbine within or near it.
+The borderline contour of such a shape is extracted for further analysis.
 The wake centerline is then defined as a centerline of the extracted contour.
+Assuming the outline of the shape as wake boundaries, we estimate the wake centerline using the following algorithm.